abdullah951/Keras_age_gender/README.md

-# Easy Real time age gender prediction django api in image and video with Keras
+# Easy Real time age gender prediction in image and video with Keras

 ## Dependencies